A travel experience offered in partnership with Imagine Goods Sustainable Supply Co.

 Dinner and debrief on a cruise of the Mekong River.

-War: The complex reasons for why it happens and who it effects, even decades later
+Learning Focus: War—the complex reasons for why it happens and who it effects, even decades later

 DAY 5: ETHICAL FASHION AND SOCIAL JUSTICE